MaxOmenes/CUPNQ/README.md

 # CUPNQ
 Welcome to my first programm CUPNQ (Coefficient of Useful, Price, Need and Quality)!
-This programm will help you to make purchases better!
+This program will help you to make purchases better!